viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 Data capture and data sync are frequently used together, and are both enabled by default when you add the data management service to your smart machine.
 However, if you want to manage your smart machine's captured data yourself, you can enable data capture but disable data sync.

-To capture data from your smart machine and sync to the Viam app, you must add the data management service and configure data capture for at least one component.
+To capture data from your smart machine and sync to the Viam app, add the data management service and configure data capture for at least one component.

 ### Add the data management service